TedCady/Coding-Dojo/MERN/React Mongo/MongoDB/Using MongoDB/Using MongoDB/README.md

 #### :white_check_mark: Get all students whose lucky number is between 1 and 9 (inclusive)
 >\>
 >>
-#### :white_check_mark: Add a field to each student collection called 'interests' that is an ARRAY. <br/>It should contain the following entries: 'coding', 'brunch', 'MongoDB'.
+#### :white_check_mark: Add a field to each student collection called 'interests' that is an ARRAY.
+It should contain the following entries: 'coding', 'brunch', 'MongoDB'.
 Do this in ONE operation
 >\>
 >>
-#### :white_check_mark: Add some unique interests for each particular student <br/>into each of their interest arrays
+#### :white_check_mark: Add some unique interests for each particular student into each of their interest arrays
 >\>
 >>
 #### :white_check_mark: Add the interest 'taxes' into someone's interest array